Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

-The Golden State Warriors, Stephen Curry included, will be in action at 8:30 PM on Saturday versus the Sacramento Kings in the 2023 NBA Playoffs.
+Stephen Curry could make a big impact for the Golden State Warriors at 10:00 PM on Monday versus the Sacramento Kings in the 2023 NBA Playoffs.

-Let's break down Curry's prop bets, and some stats and trends to help you find good wagers.
+Below, we break down Curry's stats and trends to help you pick out the most appealing prop bets.

 Stephen Curry Prop Bets vs. the Kings